integrated marketing

 • What are their challenges and frustrations?

-Define your target market and customer personas to feed your integrated marketing plan.
-Then dive into those personas and learn about the platforms they use, the content they engage with and their preferred communication style.
+Define your target market, demographic, and customer personas to feed your integrated marketing plan.
+Then dive into those personas and learn about the platforms they use, the content they engage with, and their preferred communication style.

-If Old Spice makes a great video, pops a link to it into a PR blast, shares it on social media and sends it to their email subscribers, that’s not an integrated marketing campaign.
-That’s a great video.
+For example, if your business makes a great video, pops a link to it into a PR blast, shares it on social media, and sends it to its email subscribers, that’s not an integrated marketing campaign.
+That’s just a great video that was shared three times.

-Understand the customer journey not just as they move across the site, but as they move between platforms.
 Where are the overlaps?
-What stage of the conversion funnel are they in – Awareness, Consideration or Decision?
-Does a certain platform correlate more closely with a specific stage in the funnel, Tofu, Mofu or Bofu?
-Do you find that most of your customers are on both Facebook and Twitter, not one or the other?
+What stage of the conversion funnel are they in – Awareness, Consideration, or Decision?
+Does a certain platform correlate more closely with a specific stage in the funnel, TOFU, MOFU, or BOFU?
+Do you find that most of your customers are on Facebook and LinkedIn, not one or the other?
 Then don’t bore them with redundant content!
 There are only so many times your audience can click on a link to the same video.

 Your customers use a mix of marketing channels at different stages in the customer journey.
 They might discover your brand on social media.
-But it might be your blog that pushes them to the Consideration stage.
-And a landing page dedicated to your latest sale might be the final push they need to enter the Decision stage.
+But it might be your blog that pushes them to the consideration stage.
+A landing page dedicated to your latest sale might be the final push they need to enter the decision stage.
 Assume your customers use a variety of channels.

 On the flip side, don’t assume so much overlap that you create knowledge gaps.
-The customer journey map isn’t a linear one: your customers don’t go from Snapchat to Facebook to a video to your website every time.
+The customer journey isn’t linear: your customers don’t go from Snapchat to Facebook to a video to your website every time.
 So your Facebook posts can’t rely on information you revealed on Snapchat.
 Make your marketing channels complementary, not dependent on each other.

-Your departments might be driven by independent KPIs.
+Your departments might be driven by independent key performance indicators (KPIs).
+However, that can lead to different strategies that are not consistent, and in turn, can hurt each other.
 For an integrated marketing approach to work, all departments should be on board with the same campaign-related goals and KPIs.
-Across departments, determine your expectations for:
+To set your teams across departments up for success, determine your business’ expectations for the following:

 • Traffic